MantiMantilla/MantiMantilla-webpage-old/src/data/services/service-4/index.md

 ---
 category: 'services'
 title: 'Mathematical Models and Optimization'
-icon: 'bullhorn'
+icon: 'draw-polygon'
-description: "Though an industrial engineer at first glance, I take great interest in algorithms and computational mathematics, particularly so, in the field of operations research.
-Most of my technology stack I've built around the software that enables mathematical modeling such as mixed-integer programming in Python or statistics and stochastic dynamic programming for R."
+description: "I take great interest in computational mathematics, particularly so, in operations research.
+I've built most of my dev stack around the software that enables mathematical modeling such as mixed-integer programming or stochastic dynamic programming in Python, or statistics in R."
 ---